etyurkay/TIL6022-Group-Project/Research Proposal.md

 The aim of this report is to answer the following research question:

-***“How does the distribution of freight get consigned to trains across different European countries, and how do their respective network characteristics influence these patterns?”***
+***"How is rail freight distributed across European countries by consignment type and commodity group, and how does the railway network influence these patterns/trends?"***

 ## 2.2 Sub-questions {#2.2-sub-questions}